matthew-towers/maxima-linalg/README.md

 - `cycles_to_transpositiosn(cycs)` converts a list of possibly non-disjoint cycles to a list of transpositions whose product is the same as the product of the original list
+- `twoRowLaTeX(tworow)` produces a string consisting of a LaTeX representation of the two-row notation for `tworow`
+- `cyclesLaTeX(cycs)` produces a string consisting of a LaTeX representation of the list of disjoint cycles `cycs`

 ### Functions